 Variants.
-There are many different variants of SARS-CoV-2 and efficacy may depend critically on the distribution of variants encountered by the patients in a study.
+Efficacy may depend critically on the distribution of SARS-CoV-2 variants encountered by the patients in a study.
 For example, the Gamma variant shows significantly different characteristics Faria, Karita, Nonaka, Zavascki.
 Different mechanisms of action may be more or less effective depending on variants, for example the viral entry process for the omicron variant has moved towards TMPRSS2-independent fusion, suggesting that TMPRSS2 inhibitors may be less effective Peacock, Willett.